edx/insights/README.md

 system without impacting the overall stability.
 Results should be automatically shown to customers.
 2. The API must support robust, scalable implementations.
-The current back-end is not designed for mass scaling, but the modules should be.
+The current back-end is not designed for mass scaling, but the API for the modules should permit e.g. sharding in the future.
 3. Reusable.
 The individual analytics modules should be able to use the results from other modules, and people should be able to build on each others' work.
 4. Interoperable.
 We would like the framework to be sufficiently generic to be useable outside of edX.
+5. Cross-scope.
+There should be a smooth path from off-line analytics, to on-line batched analytics (e.g. for an instructor dashboard), to on-line realtime analytics (e.g. for the system to react to an event the analytics detects).

 Architecture
 ------------